If your business sells a physical product, what is the most important part of building a long-term online brand?

 Michael Peters, VP of E-Commerce Operations at TB12

-To optimize your shipping logistics, ShipBob can help.
-To learn more about how ShipBob works, click the button below for more information and fulfillment pricing.
+To optimise your shipping logistics, ShipBob can help.
+To learn more about how ShipBob works, click the button below for more information and fulfilment pricing.

 Shipping logistics FAQs

 Here are answers to the top questions people have about shipping logistics.

 What are the three types of logistics?